 The first reason for the increase in problems is that Chinese manufacturers care a lot less about giving good quality to a company that will be leaving it soon or is believed to be leaving soon.
 See How To Terminate Your China Supplier: Very Carefully.
 The second reason is because the new supplier — be it in Thailand, Malaysia, Vietnam, Indonesia, Mexico, Pakistan, or wherever — is a new supplier and it almost invariably takes time for a new supplier to understand exactly what it is it is to produce.

 What is the solution to all this?
 A really good product specification sheet that is clearly incorporated into a truly enforceable and localized product manufacturing agreement.
-See Overseas Manufacturing Contracts (OEM, CM and ODM) and How YOU Can Avoid Problems when Manufacturing Overseas.
+See Overseas Manufacturing Contracts (OEM, CM and ODM) and How to Avoid Problems When Manufacturing Overseas.

 What though constitutes a really good product specification sheet?
 Above all else it should be one that is understood by the factory you wish to understand it.
 That means writing it clearly and oftentimes it makes sense to just flat out ask your factory if they have fully understood it.
 Most international factories have a good enough grasp of English so that it is fine for your product specification sheet to be in English, but if they don’t, then get it translated by someone who truly knows your language and the language of the factory and the sorts of specification terms common to your industry.